MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/generate-demo-data-with-packages.md

 | PICH | A process industries company focused on chemicals. |
 | PIFB | A process industries company focused on food and beverage. |

-You can expect approximately 30 minutes to load this package.
-However, the time required to import this package will vary based on the speed of your instance.

 ### Financials
 The **Financial** data packages contain data for general ledger, bank, accounts payable, tax, accounts receivable, fixed assets, and budgeting for a single company.
 These data packages are entitled "200 - Financials" followed by the legal entity for which they were intended.
 For examples, the financial data packages for HQUS are entitled "200 - Financials - HQUS.zip".

 At least two financials companies are required for cross company tasks such as centralized payments.
 All customers and vendors have been added to each legal entity to facilitate the cross company tasks.
-(CHECK THIS).
-(TEST THIS).
 The CONS company is required if you want to do consolidations.

 The financial data packages also have five inventory products to support the creation of invoices that will move through the accounts receivables and accounts payables processes.
 These items use a minimum of inventory and product functionality to support those process while eliminating complexity of setting up products when you want to demonstrate only financials functionality.
 More complete products will be added when you import the supply chain packages.

-You can expect approximately 15 minutes to load each package.
-However, the time required to import this package will vary based on the speed of your instance.

 ### Supply chain
-There are several packages that contain the supply data for a company.

-You can expect approximately 30 minutes to load each package.
-The time required to import this package will vary based on the speed of your instance.
+The **Supply chain** data packages contain data for      abc       for a single company.
+These data packages are entitled "300 - Supply Chain 1 of 2" followed by the legal entity for which they were intended.
+For examples, the supply chain data packages for HQUS are entitled "300 - Supply Chain 1 of 2- HQUS.zip".

+Due to the large number of entities, the supply chain packages have been split up into two packages.
+Both packages must be loaded to complete the supply chain scenarios.

+## Demo data package releases
+The demo data packages will be released via LCS and matched to the release for which they were intended.
+Please note that the contents of the packages are subject to change as we add more demo scenarios and tune the packages.
+Additional packages will also be released when we add additional module areas and industry specific scenarios.
+These packages are not yet a full replacement for the demo database that is supplied today.

 ## Steps to take before loading packages

 There are some steps that you will need to do manually before you load the data.
 1) If you want to login as a specific user, you will need to change the user's email address to the login address that you want to use.
 You can make that change in the User information data entity spreadsheet or, after loading data, in the System administration, Users form.
 2) You will need to start the Workflow jobs.
 Use System administration, Workflow infrastructure configuration and click on Ok.
 The workflow jobs will be started.
-3) The ready to post scheduler must be started.
+3) The Ready to post scheduler must be started.
 This batch will post transactions automatically.
-Use Demo Data, ??? to open the form.
-Select Create scheduler and set up the batch to be recurring.
+Follow the steps described for Ready to Post below.
 4) You need to set up policy precedence rules.
 Use Procurement and sourcing, Setup, Policies, Purchasing policies and select the Parameters menu item.
 Click on Companies and move it to the right hand column.

 ## Loading the packages

 The data packages must be loaded in a specific order into a specific legal entity.
 The number preceding the name of the package provides guidance to the order that the data must be loaded.
 For example, to load the the HQUS financials, you must import "100 - System and shared.zip" first, followed by "200 - Financials - HQUS.zip".
-If you want to add supply chain data to the HQUS company, add "300 - Supply chain - HQUS.zip"
+If you want to add supply chain data to the HQUS company, add "300 - Supply chain - HQUS.zip".
+The name of the package will also include the release for which it was intended.

 Follow these steps to load the packages:
 1) Start with an empty instance where no data is loaded